Applying for a Tier 4 (General) visa inside the UK

 How do I provide my biometrics?

-After you successfully enrol your biometrics, your application will be assigned to a caseworker in the UKVI and processed.
+Please attend your biometric appointment promptly, and inform both UKVCAS and UWE Bristol’s Immigration Advice Service if you anticipate problems getting there.
+After you successfully enrol your biometrics, your application will be assigned to a caseworker in UKVI and processed.

 Will I have to have an interview as part of my application?